leportella/v3/_posts/2020-02-26-boosting-your-career.md

 last_modified_at: 2020-02-26T18:25:52-05:00
 ---

-# Boosting your career as a developer
-This month is my 4 year anniversary of my first job as a developer.
+This month is my [4 year anniversary of my first job as a developer](https://leportella.com/english/2016/03/16/from-oceanographer-to-programmer.html).
 During this time I've had multiple jobs (startups, big companies and open source projects) and changed countries and continents.
 I was able to learn a couple of things that helped me improve my career and I wanted to share them as a celebration of my anniversary and everything that came with this new life.

 Some of these can be quite obvious to some people, but time and time again I talk to people and find some usage for some of the most "obvious” tips.
 It is also missing a lot of stuff.
 It was already too long as it, but I wanted to share it anyway!
 So here is my celebration post to my 4st anniversary as a software developer! 🙂